String Project Registration Form

 Please click on the link below to access the registration form for all classes:

-Classes meet every Tuesday and Thursday from 4:30-5:15 with the following exceptions:
+Classes meet every Tuesday and Thursday from 4:15-5:00 on the first floor of Waco Hall East (Baylor Campus) with the following exceptions:

 For more info contact